stormer1267/OCNWiki.github.io/README.md

 * Do not re-create an issue you feel unjustly closed.
 You can comment on the closed one.
 * Do not create disrespectful or inflammatory comments.
 * Please avoid commenting on issues with "+1" or such.
 Try to give constructive criticism.
+* Content should be grammatically correct and the spelling should be US English, e.g. Color not Colour.

 When creating a pull request make sure to follow the above.
 In the code it self, please make sure that it is properly formatted.
 Please leave your Minecraft IGN in the pull-request so we can later add you to the contributors page if your pull-request gets accepted.